Bogdanp/markii/README.md

 # markii

-MarkII is an improved development-mode error handler for Python web applications.
-Currently the only supported framework is `webapp2`.
+MarkII is a development-mode error handler for Python web applications.

 ## Installation